 from Neil MacQueen

 - Worked great.
 I was really surprised how well the older ones enjoyed making the rocks.

 - IMPROVEMENT MODIFICATION: We used hairspray to give sheen and "set" the colored markers we used on the rocks.

 - Loved this!

-We did it at our girl's (ages 7-9) spring camp at the local provincial park in May 2018.
-On the Friday evening we went on a scavenger hunt, the girls searched for their perfect rock at the park's lake beach.
+We did it at our girl's (ages 7-9) spring camp at the local provincial park.
+On the Friday evening we went on a scavenger hunt, the girls searched for their perfect "light gray colored" rock at the park's lake beach.